Coursework toward Program of Study (CPOS) Requirements

 What is a program of study (as defined for financial aid purposes)?

-A program of study consists of courses required to complete a specific degree, inclusive of required coursework within the major, concentration, minor and catalog.
+A program of study consists of courses required to complete a specific Major or Concentration, inclusive of required coursework within the major, concentration, and catalog.
 The specific courses for a student are identified through a degree evaluation tool “Star Audit”.

 What types of Aid are affected by CPOS?

-Disbursement of Federal Aid (i.e., Pell Grant, SEOG, Teach Grant, Work-Study, and Direct Loans) is based on coursework that counts toward the program of study.
+Disbursement of Federal Aid (i.e., Pell Grant, SEOG, Teach Grant, Work-Study, and Direct Loans) is based on coursework that counts toward the Major or Concentration.
 State, institutional, and private aid requirements may not follow CPOS requirements.
 Please check with the agency to ensure you meet all requirements for funding.

 How will students be notified if impacted by CPOS?